timdodsgon/sainsburys/README.md

 ## Dependencies

+Insure the envirmental variable PATH contains the location of mvn.exe.
+If you dont have a JAVA_HOME enviromental set, please add a new JAVA_HOME enviromental variable set to the location of your java jdk

 The application depends on just a few popular libraries/frameworks which are all supplied by maven.

 - jackson - for JSON data manipulation.